chuyuanli/RR-mix-product-polarity-detection-/README.md

 - nbPredit.py
 ```

-Where all the possible configurations have been clearly indicated, just follow the inscription.
+Where all the possible configurations have been taken care of, follow the instruction will do fine.